Lovegiver/ReactivePipeline/src/README.md.md

 The global philosophy is :

  1. We create all necessary Operations.
-Try to think this object as
+Try to think this object as a pure function, doing just one thing.
+ 2. Each Operation is wrapped in a Task object.
+To be instantiated, a Task must have a single Operation and a Set

 ### The Pipeline